 5. Section 14(e) is intended to promote arbitral immunity.
-By definition, almost all suits against arbitrators arising from the good faith discharge of their arbitral powers are frivolous, given the breadth of arbitrators' immunity.
-Spurious lawsuits against arbitrators are detrimental to the arbitration process and deter persons from serving as arbitrators because of the cost of defending even frivolous actions.
+By definition, almost all suits against arbitrators arising from the good-faith discharge of their arbitral powers are frivolous because of the breadth of arbitrators' immunity.
+Spurious lawsuits against arbitrators or arbitration organizations are detrimental to the arbitration process and deter persons from serving as arbitrators or administering arbitrations because of the cost of defending even frivolous actions.
 Potential plaintiffs in such litigation should be discouraged by the prospect of paying the arbitrator's litigation expenses.
-When they are not, the statute enables the arbitrators to recover their litigation expenses, not lose their fee and more to the defense of a frivolous lawsuit.
+When they are not, the statute enables the arbitrators and arbitration organizations to recover their litigation expenses and not to lose their fee and more to the defense of a frivolous lawsuit.
+The terms "other reasonable expenses of litigation" are intended to include both actions at the trial-court level and on appeal.

-6. In Section 14(d) only a "party" to the arbitration proceeding would file a motion 14 15 to vacate under section 23.
-However, the term "person" is used in section 14(e) because a third party, i.e., a person who is not party to the arbitration agreement or the arbitration 16 proceeding, might bring an action against an arbitrator.
-For instance, in multiple 17 arbitration proceedings with subcontractors filing separate arbitration claims against 18 19 general contractor X. Arbitrator A may make an award in a case between general contractor X and subcontractor Y. In a later arbitration proceeding between general 20 contractor X and subcontractor Z before Arbitrator B, Z may attempt to subpoena or 21 22 bring an action against Arbitrator A. Another scenario is where Arbitrator A issues a 23 subpoena to T, a third party, and T decides to bring an action against Arbitrator A. In these instances, Arbitrator A should be able to assert arbitral immunity and recover costs 24 and attorney's fees under section 14(e) against Z or T who would be "persons" but not 25 necessarily "parties" to the arbitration proceeding between X and Y. 26
+6. In Section 14(d) only a "party" to the arbitration proceeding would file a motion to vacate under section 23.
+However, the term "person" is used in section 14(e) because a third party, i.e., a person who is not party to the arbitration agreement or the arbitration proceeding, might bring an action against an arbitrator.
+For instance, in multiple arbitration proceedings with subcontractors filing separate arbitration claims against general contractor X. Arbitrator A may make an award in a case between general contractor X and subcontractor Y. In a later arbitration proceeding between general contractor X and subcontractor Z before Arbitrator B, Z may attempt to subpoena or bring an action against Arbitrator A. Another scenario is where Arbitrator A issues a subpoena to T, a third party, and T decides to bring an action against Arbitrator A. In these instances, Arbitrator A should be able to assert arbitral immunity and recover costs and attorney's fees under section 14(e) against Z or T who would be "persons" but not necessarily "parties" to the arbitration proceeding between X and Y.